foundersandcoders/nazareth-events/README.md

     * a form to add a new event.

 ### Team
-  * Product owner - liwan restaurant
+  * Product owner - Liwan restaurant
-  * Developer - Mohamed omari
+  * Developer - Mohamed Omari
-  * QA - Matt lubes
+  * QA - Matt Lubell
-  * Scrum master - Shireen zoaby
+  * Scrum master - Shireen Zoaby

-### Sprint goals
+### Sprint I goals
   * getting the events into the first page and viewing in a list
-  * clicking on the calendar would allow choosing a date to start from
   * clicking on an event would take you to a new page with the event's details
   * a page specific to one place's events, this will be followed by the login

-  * adding an event(only users with a login can do so)
+### Sprint II goals
+  * calendar view, clicking on the calendar would allow choosing a date to start from
+  * add an event to the calendar

 ### Stack
   * Server side: Express